tapsaca/bookbot/README.md

 # BookBot

-BookBot is a python program that analyzes text.
+BookBot is a small program that analyzes text by counting letters and words.